Frequently Asked Questions

 Is there a warranty?

 Absolutely!
-All of our products carry a one year limited warranty against excessive fading, delamination and product failure.
-We highly recommend you reapply the sealer at least every five years.
+All of our products carry a one year limited warranty against excessive fading, delamination, and product failure.
+We highly recommend you reapply the sealer at least every three years.
 This warranty does not cover the crack repair process and any sub sequential damage to the surrounding decorative coating, spalling, deterioration of the concrete substrate, any repair process to the concrete substrate, or surface water runoff.